MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     ![Screenshot highlighting where to enter message.](media/calling-chat-file-sharing-3.JPG "Screenshot highlighting where to enter message")

-3. In the holographic keyboard that appears, enter your message or use the microphone button to dictate a message.
+3. In the holographic keyboard that appears, enter your message, or use the **Microphone** button to dictate a message.
 Select the **Send** button (or press the Return key on the holographic keyboard) when you're ready to send the message.

     ![Screenshot showing holographic keyboard with Microphone button highlighted for dictation option.](media/calling-chat-file-sharing-4.JPG "Screenshot showing holographic keyboard with Microphone button highlighted for dictation option")